Throne and Liberty

-Throne and Liberty is a massively multiplayer online role-playing game (MMORPG) developed by FirstSpark Games and published by NCSoft.
-It was published in North America, South America, Europe, and Japan by Amazon Games.
+Throne and Liberty is a massively multiplayer online role-playing game (MMORPG) developed by FirstSpark Games and published by NCSoft through NC Purple platform for Microsoft Windows.
+It was also published by Amazon Games through Steam, as well as on PlayStation 5 and Xbox Series X/S.

-The game was originally part of the Lineage series and a sequel to the first Lineage, but was repurposed and restructured well into development.
-The game was first announced as Lineage Eternal in November 2011 but suffered numerous delays in its release schedule.
+The game was announced in 2011 as Lineage Eternal and originally part of the Lineage series, but was repurposed and restructured well into development.
+The game suffered numerous delays in its release schedule.
 The first South Korea closed beta took place in 2016.
-NCSoft renamed the game Project TL in 2017 and Throne and Liberty in 2022.
+NCSoft renamed the game into the current name in 2022.